-FIND FREQUENCY: ♦♦♦ – Fossils at Osmington Mills can often be found, but you will need to work to find them.
-A heavy lump hammer may come in handy.
+FIND FREQUENCY: ♦♦♦ – Fossils at Osmington Mills can frequently be found but you will need to work hard to find them.
 Occasionally, you can find ammonites washed out along the foreshore.

-ACCESS: ♦♦♦ – It is an easy location to access, although it can be hard going over the rocky foreshore and along the section by the cliffs.
+ACCESS: ♦♦♦ -This is an easy location to initially access, although it can become hard going over the rocky foreshore and along the section by the cliffs.

 This entire site is part of the Jurassic World Heritage Coastline, is a SSSI and private land.
 No hammering on the cliff is allowed and digging is strictly forbidden.
 Damage has already been caused to the heritage site by people using power tools.
 This is strictly against SSSI rules and any attempt to ignore them may result in prosecution.